-Since its launch in January 2021, All Classical Portland’s Recording Inclusivity Initiative (RII) received over 70 nominations by listeners, artists, and community members.
+Since its launch in January 2021, All Classical Portland’s Recording Inclusivity Initiative (RII) received nearly 100 nominations by listeners, artists, and community members.
 These nominations, including works by living composers and posthumous compositions, represent a diverse array of cultural backgrounds, musical influences, and artistic perspectives.

 After an extensive and inspiring review process of so many deserving nominees, the RII Panel and Executive Advisors are pleased to announce the top finalists!
 From these twelve finalists, five composers will be selected to have their nominated composition recorded at N M Bodecker Foundation’s state-of-the-art recording facilities, and distributed worldwide by Naxos Records.
 Learn more about the finalists below, and stay tuned for more details to be released later this Spring as these twelve extraordinary composers are narrowed down to the final five.

 Jasmine Barnes: Taking Names

-Jasmine Barnes is a Baltimore native and a multifaceted composer who embraces any writing style of music using a variety of instrumentation, and specializes in writing for the voice.
+Jasmine Barnes is a Baltimore native and a multifaceted composer who embraces any writing style of music using a variety of instrumentation and specializes in writing for the voice.
 She has been commissioned by numerous organization, and her 10 minute opera, “The Late Walk,” has been archived in the Library of Congress.
-Jasmine is also an honored educator, serving as Head of Compositional Studies and Jazz Voice Studies at Booker T. Washington High School for the Performing and Visual Arts in Dallas, TX.
+Jasmine is also an honored educator, and previously served as Head of Compositional Studies and Jazz Voice Studies at Booker T. Washington High School for the Performing and Visual Arts in Dallas, TX.
 Now a full time composer, Barnes has held many residencies including a composer fellowship at Chautauqua Opera, and was recently commissioned by The Washington National Opera in celebration of the Kennedy Center’s 50th year anniversary.
 Upcoming, she will serve as a first year resident artist for American Lyric Theater’s Composer Librettist Development Program in New York City.